How to Boost Smart Contract Security and Mitigate Risks in DeFi

 How to improve the security of smart contracts?

-The best way to ensure high security of your protocol is to hire reputable auditing companies and conduct at least two smart contract audits.
+The best way to ensure high security of your protocol is to high security of your protocol is to hire reputable blockchain auditing companies and conduct at least two smart contract audits.
 This way, you’ll be able to check your contracts for bugs and other vulnerabilities and get extensive recommendations on their elimination.

 Besides, you should always follow best industry practices and use up-to-date tools for improving smart contract security.